Rasmusbd/MusicGenerationD3.1/README.md

 A machine learning model will be trained to generate new music.

 Created by:
-Rasmus Börjesson Dahlstedt
+Rasmus Börjesson Dahlstedt \n
-Lukas Wallén
+Lukas Wallén \n
-Jacob Walter
+Jacob Walter \n